Twice22/Leetcode/001-TwoSum/ReadMe.md

 ```

 # 2. Solution
-the most trivial solution would be use 2 loops.
+the most trivial solution would be to use 2 loops.
 For example for the first iteration we will have on our example:
 + outer loop pointer: 2
 + inner loop pointer: go through values [7, 11, 15]

 At each iteration of the inner loop we add the number pointed by the outer loop with the number of the inner loop.
 We will
 then have in the order: `2+7`, `2+11`, `2+15`.
 As `2+7` = `9` (= target) we can immediately returns the indices of the elements `2` and `7`.
 This solution works because we won't have the possibility to have `2+2` (the inner loop starts at `pointer outer loop` + 1).
 Moreover if we return `[pointer outer loop, pointer inner loop]` we are sure that the elements are sorted in increasing order.

 Time complexity: O(n²)
 Space complexity: O(1)

 Well.
 This solution is a very naive solution of course.
 Could we do better?
 Actually the problem seek to find the sum of